ajstarks/decksh/README.md

 ![regions](images/georegion.png)

-Reads data from the specified KML or Shapefile and renders the regions.
-A file with the suffix ".kml" is assumed to be in KML format and a file with the ".shp" suffix is assumed to be a Shapefile.
+Reads data from the specified KML, geoJSON or Shapefile and renders the regions.

+A file with the suffix ".kml" is assumed to be in KML format.
+Files with suffix ".json" or "geojson" are processed as geoJSON (polygon shapes only), and a file with the ".shp" suffix is assumed to be a Shapefile.

 ```color``` and ```op``` specify the color and opacity.